jbcodeforce/db-play/docs/postgres.md

     # Or if the first raw has a header
     COPY cab_rides FROM '/' DELIMITER ',' CSV HEADER;
     ```

+* Can also use the backup and restore functions on the database to load data and schema: use the upload file button on top left.

 ### Some psql commands